The Illusion of Doubt

 Subjects: Philosophy Metaphysics/ Epistemology;

 Genia Schönbaumsfeld studied Philosophy at Oxford, Cambridge and Vienna.
-She is a Professor in Philosophy at the University of Southampton, and her research interests include Wittgenstein, Kierkegaard, Epistemology and the Philosophy of Religion.
+She is a Reader in Philosophy at the University of Southampton, and her research interests include Wittgenstein, Kierkegaard, Epistemology and the Philosophy of Religion.
 She is the author of A Confusion of the Spheres: Kierkegaard and Wittgenstein on Philosophy and Religion (Oxford University Press 2007) and of many papers and articles in her research areas.

 hidden image for function call